Troubleshooting PuTTY

 Idle connections are dropping

-DreamHost and other ISPs may kill ssh connections that remain idle longer than a certain number of minutes.
-In PuTTY (for Windows), you are able to adjust that setting in the Configuration box:
+DreamHost and other ISPs may kill SSH connections that remain idle longer than a certain number of minutes.
+In PuTTY (for Windows), you are able to adjust that setting in the PuTTY Configuration box as follows:

 1. Open the PuTTY general configuration.